Your Options When You Can't Repay Student Loans

 Student Loan Deferments

-In most situations, you will be able to defer payments on your student loans if you meet one of the conditions that are described below (see the last section of this article titled "Conditions for Deferments on or Cancellations of Student Loans") and you are not currently in default on your loan.
-In some situations, you may even be able to qualify for a deferment even when you are in default this is called a retroactive deferment.
+You will often be able to defer your student loans if you meet one of the conditions described below and are not currently in default.
+You may even be able to qualify for a deferment when you are in default in a "retroactive deferment."

 Student Loan Forbearances

-Generally, you may be able to obtain a forbearance for a variety of reasons.
+You may be able to obtain a forbearance for a variety of reasons.
 For example, if you have suffered from poor health or unforeseen personal problems, you may be able to get a forbearance.
-Also, if you foresee that you will not be able to pay back your student loans within the period for repayment (generally 10 years), or your monthly payments are more than 20% of your income each month, you may be able to get a forbearance.
+Also, if you foresee that you will not be able to pay back your student loans within the period for repayment, or your monthly payments are more than 20% of your income each month, you may be able to get a forbearance.
 Loan forbearances are generally granted for up to one year at a time and you may be able to get a forbearance even if you have defaulted on your student loans.

 Bankruptcy and Student Loan Discharge

-Another option that you have when you cannot pay back your student loans is to try to have your loans discharged through bankruptcy.
-However, this is very hard, indeed almost impossible, to accomplish under current law.
-Generally speaking, your student loans can only be discharged through bankruptcy if you can show that the burden of repaying your student loan would impose a severe hardship on you.
-This is quite a tough standard to meet.
-Courts generally consider a number of factors when you try to make this argument such as your age, health condition, income, expenses, and the length that your income problems are likely to persist.
+Discharging student loans through bankruptcy is almost impossible to accomplish under the current law.
+Your student loans can only be discharged through bankruptcy if you can show that the burden of repaying your student loan would impose a severe hardship on you.
+Courts consider a number of factors such as your age, health condition, income, expenses, and the length that your income problems are likely to persist.

 Cancellation of Student Loans

-Much like a loan deferment, there are only certain situations in which you may be able to have your student loans cancelled.
-Just like a deferment, you will have to show that you fall into a specific situation (see the last section of this article titled "Conditions for Deferments on or Cancellations of Student Loans") depending upon what types of loans you have.
+Just like a deferment, you will have to show that you fall into a specific situation depending upon what types of loans you have.
 Also, cancellation does not always take care of an entire loan and you may only end up getting a portion of your loan cancelled.

 Conditions for Deferments on or Cancellations of Student Loans